3 Societal Ticking Time Bombs Nobody Is Connecting

 People who can’t name their emotions can’t regulate them.
 People who can’t regulate their emotions can’t think clearly.
 People who can’t think clearly make choices that look indistinguishable from stupidity.
 The whole chain starts with emotional illiteracy.

-I don’t want to end this on pure doom.
-Because the thing I noticed is that every person who raised the alarm also pointed toward the solution.
+But I don’t want to end on pure doom.
+Because every person who raised the alarm also pointed toward the solution.
 And the solutions all converge on the same thing.

 Gambling: Don’t Be a Rat in Someone Else’s Experiment